aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/calendar-exception-collection/_index.md

 }
 ```

-This step displays the added calendar exceptions along with their details.
+### Step 5: Remove All Exceptions (Cleanup)

-## Step 6: Remove All Exceptions
+If you need to revert the calendar back to its original state, you can remove every exception programmatically.

 ```csharp
 Console.WriteLine("Remove calendar exceptions...");